CampusRideAPI/CampusRide/README.md

-# Getting Started with Our Project
+# Getting Started with CampusRide

 ## Prerequisites

 - Git installed on your computer
 - Python 3.x installed
 - Your GitHub account added to the project